Thousands visit Richmond-area mosques for Eid, including Gov. Glenn Youngkin

 Officers discovered trash, graffiti, tables and chairs flipped over inside the building and a shattered glass window.
 The damage cost about $2,500 according to the center’s leaders.

-The national Council on American-Islamic Relations, the nation’s largest Muslim civil rights and advocacy organization, have called for a hate crime investigation.
-Perwez said a motive remains unknown, but that the center's leaders aren't ruling out the possibility of a racist motive or religious discrimination, especially as it was the second incident in the last six months.
+The national Council on American-Islamic Relations, the nation’s largest Muslim civil rights and advocacy organization, has called for a hate crime investigation.
+Perwez said a motive remains unknown, but that the center’s leaders aren’t ruling out the possibility of a racist motive or religious discrimination, especially as it was the second incident in the past six months.

 After the two morning holiday prayer sessions Monday, Gov. Glenn Youngkin visited the center in a show of solidarity with the local Muslim community.